sj-wtf/consulting-website/about.md

 ![Person Looking at a computer](/images/photo-1510915228340-29c85a43dcfe.avif)

-Our mission is to provide technical expertise to our customers, and to provide them with the tools they need to focus on their primary business.
+Our mission is to provide our customers with technical expertise and tools so they can focus on their primary business.

-A company’s first priority is to do the business they set out to do.
-That said, in the current threat environment, waiting to secure your IT systems can lead to disaster.
-We want to help businesses avoid that disaster.
+In the current threat environment, waiting to secure your IT systems can lead to disaster.
 Together, we can design your systems to be secure by default, so you can focus on doing what your business does best.

-With our experience in startups, we are keenly aware of the growing pains businesses experience, and we know how to improve IT processes to alleviate those pains, and how to design those processes to grow with your business.
+IT processes, especially software product development processes, can sometimes be opaque and difficult to optimize.
+Let us shine a light on how your products are developed and operated, and let us help you optimize those processes!

 Let us share our knowledge with you, and together we can grow your business!